Emergence of robust memory manifolds: Properties of the memory manifold

-Having demonstrated the continuity of the memory manifold, we now study some of its geometric properties.
-From the arguments about the continuity of the manifold above, it should be evident that the frozen population $(\mathbf{h}^F)$ forms a natural set of coordinates for the memory manifold.
-This can also be understood by considering the structure of the left- and right-eigenvectors of the Jacobian.
-For the sake of illustration, let us consider the gRNN.
-Then the left-eigenvectors $L_{\mu}$ for the zero eigenvalues satisfy:
+The first point to address is the dimension of the manifold.
+Without loss of generality, we may assume we are in a region far from any boundaries, characterised by a particular bit string $\pmb{\sigma} = (0, 1,0, 0,1, ..., 0)$, where some $N_{\rm a}$ coordinates are active, and the remaining $N_{\rm f}$ coordinates are frozen.
+The frozen population $(\mathbf{h}^{\rm f})$ provides a natural set of coordinates on the memory manifold, which locally looks like $\mathbbm{R}^{N_{\rm f}}$.
+This can be understood by considering the structure of the left- and right-eigenvectors of the Jacobian for the general form of the dynamics (eq. \ref{eq:gRNN_general}).
+The Jacobian $\mathcal{D}$ evaluated at a fixed point far from a manifold boundary is a block structured matrix which can be written

-For every frozen neuron with $\sigma_{\mu} = 0$, there exists a left-eigenvectors of the form $L_{\mu}^T = (0,\ldots,1,\ldots,0)$, with a single zero at location $\mu$, that satisfies eq. \ref{eq:left-ev-zeromode}.
-The dimensionality of the slow manifold is the number of linearly independent zero modes, which is precisely the size of the frozen population.
-We also note that biorthogonality implies that the right-eigenvectors $R_{\mu}$ corresponding to the zero eigenvalues are supported on exactly one frozen dimension, and the rest of the support is spread over the evolving population.
+For every frozen neuron with $\sigma_{\mu} = 0$, there exists a left-eigenvector of the form $L_{\mu}^T = (0,\ldots,1,\ldots,0)$, nonzero only at location $\mu$, that is a zero mode of the Jacobian, i.e. $L_{\mu}^{T} \mathcal{D} = 0$.
+For $N_{\rm f}$ frozen neurons, there will be $N_{\rm f}$ linearly independent zero left-eigenvectors.
+Since the dimension $D$ of the manifold is equal to the number of linearly independent zero modes, it will be precisely equal to the size of the frozen population, $D = N_{\rm f}$.
+We also note that bi-orthogonality implies that the right-eigenvectors $R_{\mu}$ corresponding to the zero eigenvalues are supported on exactly one frozen dimension, and the rest of the support is spread over the active population.

-In the gRNN, the size of the frozen population is $N/2$, and thus the manifold is high-dimensional.
-In the ssRNN we can have a lower-dimensional manifold, not only because the network can support manifolds for smaller $N$, but also due to the ability to achieve stable manifolds with a smaller fraction of frozen neurons by tuning $\beta_1$ in eq. \ref{eq:ssRNN-eom}.
-Thus, the ssRNN offers a way to tune the dimensionality for a fixed $N$.
+In the gRNN, the size of the frozen population is on average $N/2$, and thus the manifold is generically locally high-dimensional.
+In the ssRNN we can have a lower-dimensional manifold, not only because the network can support manifolds for smaller $N$, but also due to the ability to achieve stable manifolds with a smaller fraction of frozen neurons by tuning $b$ in eq. \ref{eq:ssRNN-eom}.
+Thus, the ssRNN offers a way to robustly tune the dimensionality for a fixed $N$.